jamesfmackenzie/jamesfmackenzie.github.io/_posts/2022-06-04-pi-midi-review-supercharge-your-mt32-mt-32-pi.md

 ### Feature Exploration

-powering up, we see the mt-32 pi logo.
-This is the midi synthesizer software that we've got installed on the raspberry pi. this is what we're going to use to play back the midi data that's pumped in through the midi port

-okay let's try out some of the features:

-first i'm going to go for this button on the left. i'll click that and you can see that instructs the mt-32 to switch between MT-32 and sound font mode.

-Sound font mode:

-in this mode it can play back!sound font compatible general midi!using the fluid synth software so this is useful for some of the newer dos games that use general midi or maybe even have dedicated sound canvas support

-mt-32 mode:
+Powering on the Pi and PI-MIDI, you’ll see the mt32-pi logo.
+As mentioned above, this software will receive MIDI messages and route them to the configured software synth (either Munt or FluidSynth) to generate digital audio.

+The rotary dial adjusts volume, and the push buttons toggle between MT-32 operating mode and SoundFont mode.

-this is the primary feature of the mt-32 pi. this will playback roland mt-32 compatible midi and it's really good. i've tried it on a few games and the sound quality is very good
+MT-32 mode is the primary feature of mt32-pi.
+It will use Munt soft synth to playback Roland MT-32 compatible MIDI.
+Many early DOS games support MT-32 MIDI and the sound quality is great.

-we can use the rotary dial to adjust the volume up and down
+In SoundFont mode, the Pi will use FluidSynth to synthesise SoundFont-compatible General MIDI into digital audio.
+This is useful for later DOS games with General MIDI or native Sound Canvas support.

 ### Conclusion

-i love this little thing look forward to trying it out with some more games i'll do a full showcase

-insert showcase link
+If you can’t get your hands on a real Roland MT-32 or Sound Canvas synth, I’d strongly recommend a Pi + PI-MIDI as a great DIY option.
+It’s plug-and-play, simple to use, and (at least to my ear) produces very authentic sound.
+Look forward to trying it with more DOS games!

 ### Useful Links